 Create Your Own Crossword Puzzle

-Creating a crossword puzzle is similar to making a word search (in that it is an at-home project that focuses on vocabulary and can be related to whatever your class is learning about), but it will take more planning.
+Creating a crossword puzzle is similar to making a word search, and it can be related to whatever your class is learning about, but it will take a bit more planning.

 Have your students select words related to your current curriculum, then plan out how they can fit together in a crossword puzzle, in which different letters that the words share are used to connect the words going across or down.
 Once they’ve figured out how their words will fit together, have them draw out the crossword using blank squares of equal sizes in a line to represent each of the letters in their selected words.